 Part of my job is to keep an eye on trending topics in the nonprofit tech and fundraising world.
 A while ago, I started noticing more and more articles focusing on a group of people called “millennials” and how to get them involved with nonprofit organizations.
 I’d never heard the term “millennial” before and it took me a few minutes to figure out that they were talking about me – people like me, anyway – and how to relate to us, how to talk to us, and how to get us interested in donating time and money to charity organizations.
 “Millennial engagement” seems to be one of the great buzz-phrases of 2013.

 The level of statistics, analyses, and general concern about the topic is amusing to me, but that’s probably because I am a millennial.
 Although I am frequently put off and sometimes offended by the tone of such publications, I’m here to reassure you that we are not aliens or crazy people.
 I want you to know that, just like previous generations, we want to be involved in charities.
 We want you to relate to us like our parents want you to relate to them.
 The biggest difference is that we rely on technology more than other generations.

 Here’s the secret to millennial engagement.
 Ready?
 Engaging millennials is just like engaging other donors.
 You need to do four things, and you probably already do some of them:

-If you do those three basic things, you’re well on your way to “engaging the millennial generation” (as I’ve seen it phrased).
+If you do those four basic things, you’re well on your way to “engaging the millennial generation” (as I’ve seen it phrased).
 And our steps don’t have to be hard.